 The Congressional Budget Office (CBO) has estimated that if the American Rescue Plan expires, enrollment would drop back to pre-ARP levels by 2024 because of the higher cost of coverage.
-This would mean that nationally, an estimated 1.7 million Americans enrolled in the marketplace would drop coverage because of the increased premium.9
+This would mean that nationally, an estimated 1.7 million Americans enrolled in the marketplace would drop coverage because of the increased premium.

-In California, more than 150,000 enrollees who signed up in 2021 and 2022 could drop coverage due to higher premium costs they would need to shoulder.
+In California, more than 220,000 enrollees could drop coverage due to higher premium costs they would need to shoulder.